HEnquist/camilladsp/README.md

 # Capturing audio

-In order to insert CamillaDSP between applications and the sound card, a virtual sound card is required.
-This works with both Alsa and PulseAudio.
+In order to insert CamillaDSP between applications and the sound card, a virtual sound card can be used.
+This works with Alsa, PulseAudio, CoreAudio and Wasapi.
+It is also possible to use pipes for apps that support outputting the audio data to stdout.

 ## Alsa
 An Alsa Loopback device can be used.
 This device behaves like a sound card with two devices playback and capture.
 The sound being send to the playback side on one device can then be captured from the capture side on the other device.
 To load the kernel device type:
 ```